 You have no items in your shopping cart.

-With drier fall days, I have found that I need a moisturizing rather than exfoliating cleanser and I really love Living Nature’s ($35 in the shop).
+With drier fall days, I have found that I need a moisturizing rather than exfoliating cleanser and I really love Living Nature’s ($35).
 I like it so much that I have been decanting it for my trips into my Sephora travel set (which I don’t actually recommend since not one single pump actually works).
 Living Nature’s Vitalizing Cleanser is hydrating and rich without being unctuous (I’m not a fan of really creamy cleansers) and comes with Manuka honey.
 The gentle lather is produced naturally by a New Zealand shrub, the Kumerahou.

 For daytime, I have a strong preference for light gels and serums, rather than creams.
 This may change as winter progresses, but for now, for me, facial creams are strictly for nighttime (see below).